Nelsheri/fhircast-docs/input/pagecontent/2-9-GetCurrentContext.md

 `context`   | Required | array | The context array of the corresponding context element as was supplied in the most recent `-open` event or an empty array if no context is currently established.

 ### Content Sharing Support

+{% include questionnote.html text='The context of the 'most recent open' may be insufficient to fully communicate the shared context, compared to [sending recent event(s) at the time of subscription](https://hl7.org/fhir/uv/fhircast/2024May/2-4-Subscribing.html#current-context-notification-upon-successful-subscription).
+Implementer [feedback](http://hl7.org/fhir-issues) is solicited regarding the continued use of the GetCurrentContext operation.
+Should GetCurrentContext be deprecated in the future? ' %}

 If a Hub supports content sharing, the Hub returns the current content in a `content` key in the `context` array.
 There SHALL be one and only one `Bundle` resource which SHALL have a `type` of `collection`.
 No entry in the `Bundle` SHALL contain a `request` attribute.
 The `Bundle` SHALL contain no entries if there is no content associated with the current context.